jparedesDS/NLP-sentiment-analysis-with-emojis/README.md

-# sentiment-analysis-with-emojis
+# NLP SENTIMENT ANALYSYS WITH EMOJIS - NLP
-Sentiment analysis through twitter by identifying emojis within the texts.
+Sentiment analysis through twitter with emojis, using NLP